-The information is reviewed on a regular basis by the Executive Director, Assistant to the Registrar and the Communications Coordinator.
+The information is reviewed on a regular basis by the Executive Director, Registrar, Deputy Registrar, and the Communications Coordinator.
 Feed back from applicants received in the APGO office is also considered during revisions to the website information.

-The Association continues to streamline and simplify processes for applicants, developing a step by step online process throughout the latter part of 2010 for launch in 2011 for use by all applicants.
+The Association continues to streamline and simplify processes for applicants, developing a step by step online process intended for launch in 2012 for use by all applicants.